Floaters and flashes in the eyes

 What happens at your appointment

-An eye specialist will check your eyes and decide if you might need to see an eye doctor (ophthalmologist) for more tests or treatment.
+A doctor or nurse will check your eyes and decide if you might need to see an eye doctor (ophthalmologist) for more tests or treatment.

 You'll usually only need treatment if you have a problem that could affect your vision.